StevenGolovkine/website/content/post/convolutions/index.md

     number_sections: false

 image:
-  caption: Photo by Volodymyr Hryshchenko on Unsplash
+  caption: Photo by Michelen Studios on Unsplash
   focal_point: Smart

 Summary: An introduction to convolutions with `Keras`.